gaurav3972/S3-to-RDS-with-Glue-Fallback-using-Dockerized-Python-App/README.md

-# 📋 Project: S3 to RDS with Glue Fallback using Dockerized Python App

-## 🔗 Title

-**Automated Data Ingestion from Amazon S3 to RDS with AWS Glue Fallback using Dockerized Python**
+# Automated Data Ingestion from Amazon S3 to RDS with AWS Glue Fallback using Dockerized Python

 ---